-The American Centers program closed as a result of a confluence of several events, including: the end of the Cold War, the rise of the Internet, and the absorption of the U.S. Information Agency (USIA) into the Department of State.
+Information Agency (USIA) into the Department of State.
 The first created the false impression that the great debate was over regarding the primacy of democratically elected governments.
 The second created the false belief that we could conduct Public Diplomacy primarily through an electronic medium.
 The third resulted in Public Diplomacy officers more focused on localized issues related to their Embassy and Ambassador rather than global U.S. Public Diplomacy policy.
-As a result, most Centers were significantly downsized in terms of material and staff and relocated into Embassies in their truncated forms as Information Resource Center (IRCs), many of which are now open only by appointment or have hours of operation that limit public use.
+As a result, most Centers were significantly downsized in terms of material and staff and relocated into Embassies in their truncated forms as Information Resource Center (IRCs), 49% of which are now open by appointment only or have hours of operation that limit public use.
 (See chart below.)